MetroPCS Buyer's Guide: Everything you need to know

 MetroPCS offers simple talk, text, and data plans in four tiers.
 There are no annual contracts required and all plan pricing includes taxes and regulatory fees.
 Every plan comes with unlimited talk, text, and 2G data, as well as tethering (at 3G speeds), voicemail, Wi-Fi calling, and caller ID.
 Prices differ based on the amount of 4G LTE that comes with each plan.

-Its base plan is $30 per month, which includes 2GB of 4G LTE.
-For $40/month, you get 3GB of 4G LTE data, and $50/month gets you "unlimited" 4G (up to 30GB).
+Its base plan is $30 per month, which includes 1GB of 4G LTE.
+For $40/month, you get 6GB of 4G LTE data, and $50/month gets you "unlimited" 4G (up to 30GB).
 For $60/month, you get unlimited data and you get tethering at 4G LTE speeds.

 Family plans